AppealMod: Inducing Friction to Reduce Moderator Workload of Handling User Appeals: Evaluation

 In addition to the outcome variables that can be directly captured from the experiment (e.g., number of messages sent, number of appeals visible, and whether an appeal was granted or not), we constructed two variables from the text of user appeal and messages: toxicity and predicted probability of success.

 \textbf{Toxicity:} We measure human moderators' exposure to toxicity in the messages sent by users, and their responses as part of the AppealMod process.
 We use the Perspective API\footnote{\url{https://perspectiveapi.com/}} to assign a toxicity score to user appeals and any subsequent messages they sent.
 Perspective API has been used in prior work for measuring toxicity of texts \cite{mahar2018squadbox,im2020synthesized}.
 For any input text, Perspective API returns a score between 0 to 1, which denotes the likelihood of the message being toxic.
+Among the scores provided by the API,\footnote{\url{https://developers.perspectiveapi.com/s/about-the-api-attributes-and-languages?language=en_US}} we used the TOXICITY score---which is described as measuring how likely the text is a ``rude, disrespectful, or unreasonable comment that is likely to make people leave a discussion.''
 We experimented with thresholds of 0.5, 0.7, and 0.9 to classify appeals and messages as toxic or non-toxic.
 For our main results, we set the threshold at 0.7.
 Results for other thresholds are reported in the Appendix.

 We recognize that Perspective API is not robust to quoted sentences.
 For instance, consider the following text which received a toxicity score of 0.8 (i.e., 80\% likely to be toxic) -- \textit{``I said go fuck yourself because he was being disrespectful to women.
 Although, I accept that I should not have acted in anger.''} User appeals (and follow up conversations) often include similar quotations, and Perspective API classifies those messages as toxic.
 However, Perspective's scores in these cases should equally impact both control and treatment groups, and their comparison should be robust to this classification.